Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of

 {\bf Problem $\h{\bf(SLQ)}$.} For any given initial pair $(t,\xi)\in\cD$, find a control $u^*\in\cU[t,T]$ such that \bel{minhJ} \h J(t,\xi;u^*) =\essinf_{u\in\cU[t,T]}\h J(t,\xi;u) \equiv\h V(t,\xi). \ee

 \ss

-Noth that in \rf{minhJ}, $\essinf$ stands for the {\it essential infimum} of a family of real-valued random variables.
-Any element $u^*\in\cU[t,T]$ satisfying \rf{minJ} (respectively, \rf{minhJ}) is called an {\it open-loop optimal control} of Problem (SLQ) (respectively, Problem $\h{\rm(SLQ)}$) with respect to the initial pair $(t,\xi)\in\cD$; the corresponding state process $X^*(\cd)\equiv X(\cd\,;t,\xi,u^*)$ is called an {\it open-loop optimal state process}; and the state-control pair $(X^*,u^*)$ is called an {\it open-loop optimal pair} with respect to $(t,\xi)$.
-Since the space $L^2_{\cF_t}(\Om;\dbR^n)$ of initial states becomes larger as the initial time $t$ increases, we call $(t,\xi)\mapsto V(t,\xi)$ the {\it value flow} of Problem (SLQ) and $(t,\xi)\mapsto\h V(t,\xi)$ the {\it stochastic value flow} of Problem $\h{\rm(SLQ)}$.
+In \rf{minhJ}, $\essinf$ stands for the {\it essential infimum} of a real-valued random variable family.
+Any element $u^*\in\cU[t,T]$ satisfying \rf{minJ} (respectively, \rf{minhJ}) is called an {\it open-loop optimal control} of Problem (SLQ) (respectively, Problem $\h{\rm(SLQ)}$) corresponding to the initial pair $(t,\xi)\in\cD$; the corresponding state process $X^*(\cd)\equiv X(\cd\,;t,\xi,u^*)$ is called an {\it open-loop optimal state process}; and the state-control pair $(X^*,u^*)$ is called an {\it open-loop optimal pair} corresponding to $(t,\xi)$.
+Since the space $L^2_{\cF_t}(\Om;\dbR^n)$ of initial states becomes larger as the initial time $t$ increases, it is proper to call $(t,\xi)\mapsto V(t,\xi)$ the {\it value flow} of Problem (SLQ) and $(t,\xi)\mapsto\h V(t,\xi)$ the ({\it stochastic}) {\it value flow} of Problem $\h{\rm(SLQ)}$.

 \ms